 These Hero Fruit Spreads are fantastic!
-They have such a unique variety of flavors like red currant, black currant, bitter orange, and forest berry, but also some better known flavors like black cherry, blueberry, blackberry, red raspberry and more.
+They have such a unique variety of flavors like red currant, black currant, bitter orange, and forest berry, but also some better-known flavors like black cherry, blueberry, blackberry, red raspberry and more.
 The best part is you can find it in your jam aisle at your local supermarket.

 Fancy grocery stores are not required.
 Maybe they should be though!
 Professional Chefs use and prefer Hero Fruit Spreads because of a legacy of authentic goodness which makes total sense.
 There is no artificial color OR flavor in this fruit spread.
 It has no high fructose corn syrup or preservatives either.
-Lastly it’s Kosher Union approved!
+Lastly, it’s Kosher Union approved!
 Hero was established in 1886 in the quaint village of Lenzburg, Switzerland and has since become the gold standard of Gourmet Fruit Spreads around the world.

 I adore this cheesecake!
 I’ve shared it with my good friends that are in town because sharing is caring!
 I thought that it would be hard to get people to try the cheesecake, but it’s so pretty that everyone wants to give it a try.
-It’s totally worth the risk because you’ll never want to go back to regular cheesecake afterwards.
+It’s totally worth the risk because you’ll never want to go back to regular cheesecake afterward.
 I really like the streaks and pockets of cranberry red currant flavor as does everyone else that has tried it.